idmkr/jquery-hydrate/README.md

 # Simple jQuery hydrating/datasyncing plugin
 This handy little plugin can do a lot a things on its own.
 It may be what you need if you just want to automatically save input data element-by-element without reloading the page, based only on the targeted element data-* attributes.
 The parent form data-* can also be sent along with the other parameters.
 Filter options and ajax options make it fully customizable.

 Unlike the famous jquery.form which can fully upgrade a html form to an ajax form, this plugin goal is to get rid of a submit button, or even a form tag.
 While it's called "hydrating", this plugin does not deal with models.
-It just sends attributes data on change !
+It just sends any data on change !

 It has not been fully tested, and is only used by me for a specific usage at this time.
 Any improvement/help would be welcome.

 #Features
+- Compatible with jQuery > 1.9.0 and browsers having FormData API.
+See http://caniuse.com/#search=FormData
 - Sends data in background on Enter keypress and focusout
+- Able to send files via Ajax, with uploadProgress event ( same as jquery.form, minus cross browser abilities )
 - Quick data binding & filtering through html data-*
   -  If no dataFilter option is set, all data-* associated with the input/textarea/select will be used
   -  Input value key will either be the name attribute or "value" by default